 Hailed as one of the most entertaining Anime ever, there is no better series to put you in a fun mood for Tokyo.
 Simply, no better laughter therapy too.

 Is any introduction necessary for Pokémon?
 Or should I say, Pikachu?

 Well, if you’ve indeed unfamiliar, Pokémon, or Pocket Monster, originated as a series of Nintendo games in which you go about a fictional world capturing monsters.
 Exotic creatures that range from super-adorable to super-powerful.

 A global pop-culture phenomenon, you’d positively be delighted to be in Japan if you love the associated Anime series.
-Let’s just say, you will find it tough to avoid being tempted by Pokémon goods when there.
+Let’s just say, you will find it tough to avoid being tempted by Pokémon goods when there, so make sure you recap on that ultimate Pokémon trivia so can make some informed buying decisions.
 Pikachu himself often cameos on event posters, banners, and at the most unexpected places too.

 Add to which are also the many Pokémon Centers across the country.
 In short, you’d be going Pika Pika (!) throughout the day.

 The animated movies of top Japanese director Hayao Miyazaki require little introduction.
 Lush and whimsical, Miyazaki’s movies contributed much to Anime’s worldwide popularity.
 They are also celebrated for their sensitive, non-confrontational treatment of topics like environmentalism.

 As for Spirited Away, other than winning the 75th Academy Award for Best Animated Feature, this otherworldly adventure is a superb introduction to Japanese spiritualism and Yokai.
 Simply put, you cannot travel Japan without encountering Yokai memorabilia, or art, or souvenirs.
 These quirky supernatural beings, frightening as they might seem, are often used as tourist mascots too.